 Qualities of an empathic listener

-For example, if the person shares that he is having problems dealing with a difficult boss and that he is finding ways to eliminate stress at work, you can share your experience facing the same situation.
+For example, if someone shares that he is having problems dealing with a difficult boss and that he is finding ways to eliminate stress at work, you can share your experience facing the same situation.
 But remember that the conversation is all about the other person and not about you.

 People usually lose their patience when listening to another person’s problem.
 There are no shortcuts in empathic listening, and being in a hurry does not help.
-The other person can immediately see that you are not interested in what he is saying through your body language, like the automatic smile and the restless look in your eyes when you talk.
+The other person can immediately see that you are not interested in what he is saying through your body language, like the non-genuine smile and the restless look in your eyes when you talk.

 The benefits of empathic listening